As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: Lifters needing added weight for bodyweight work
+Best For: Lifters needing color-coded, low-bounce plates

 Check Latest Price on Amazon